Prabowo Subianto: New capital

 Construction of Nusantara under Prabowo's presidency continued despite no longer be considered as priority due to reallocation of other policies such as the free meal program.

-On 21 September 2025, Prabowo signed a presidential decree that officially made Nusantara as the political capital city of Indonesia and targeted for its realization to be implemented in 2028.
-However, this decree was met with suspicion as the decree only mandated for the House of Representatives and Regional Representative Council to move to Nusantara, while analysts criticize the lack of seriousness to relocate away from Jakarta.
+On 21 September 2025, Prabowo signed a presidential decree that officially made Nusantara as the political capital city of Indonesia and targeted for its realisation to be implemented in 2028.
+However, this decree was met with suspicion as the decree only mandated for the House of Representatives and Regional Representative Council to move to Nusantara, while analysts criticise the lack of seriousness to relocate away from Jakarta.

 Political views

-Prabowo Subianto said in his speech at the INDEF-organization that Indonesia needs a middle way between capitalism and socialism, which would be a Pancasila economy how the third president of Indonesia B.J.
+Prabowo Subianto said in his November 2023 speech at the Institute for Development of Economics and Finance (INDEF) think thank that Indonesia needs a middle way between capitalism and socialism, which would be a Pancasila economy how the third president of Indonesia B.J.
 Habibie wanted.
 Besides his own variant of a Third Way, he advocates for anti-neoliberalism.
 In foreign policy, Prabowo has expressed a desire for closer diplomatic ties with China and India, while calling for distance from the West.
-He has proposed a peace plan to end the Russo-Ukrainian War, involving holding referendums in disputed areas between the two countries, which was subsequently condemned by Ukraine.
-In January 2022, Prabowo expressed openness to the normalization of Indonesia–Israel relations.
+In June 2023, during his tenure as defence minister, Prabowo proposed a peace plan to end the Russo-Ukrainian War, involving holding referendums in disputed areas between the two countries, which was subsequently condemned by Ukraine for appearing pro-Russia.
+Then-president Jokowi later clarified that Prabowo's suggestion was his personal viewpoint and did not reflect the official position of the Indonesian government.
+In January 2022, Prabowo expressed openness to the normalisation of Indonesia–Israel relations.